The property of having poles or being polar. "It exhibits polarity when presented to a magnetic needle”

 And so, everything that exists happens during this journey from A to Z. From 0 to 1.

-What's more, like many other creatures, we are literally divided in half: right and left.
+However, polarity or duality can take the form of symmetry as well.
+Consider that many creatures, ourselves included, are literally divided in half: right and left.
 In order to move, we must alternate the movement of our right and left legs, like a biological motor.
 Brains have right and left hemispheres, and many of our body parts come in pairs.
 But it doesn't stop there, because we don't just have a right and left -- we are polar in three dimensions if you consider we also have a top and bottom, as well as a front and back.
 Polarity defines our parameters as a form.
 What's more, our species along with many others, relies on the polarity of male and female relationships to reproduce.
 Ever seen the graph of a heart beat?
 Even your beating heart expresses itself through the polarity of "stop and go."
 Movement versus stillness.

 Which brings us back to the polarity between thought and things.
 The concrete physical versus the abstract, intangible world of pure consciousness.
 Yet another polar relationship, because the opposite of everything is nothing.
 The unmanifested realm of "thought" must exist in polar contrast to manifested realm of physical "reality."
-If the entirety of the known physical universe does collapse into a super-duper-hullabalooper black hole and compress into a singularity -- a place where the laws of physical reality break down -- then might it just as well be the entry point to the realm pure consciousness?
+If the entirety of the known physical universe inevitably recycles itself into a super-duper-hullabalooper black hole to continually recompress into a singularity (a place where the laws of physical reality break down), then might it just as well be the entry point to the realm of pure consciousness?

-Because human beings inherent holographic expressions of the universe, then we cannot help but embody the same forces that created it.
-We have solid physical bodies with minds free to roam through myriad fields of intangible ideas.
-All human activity and creation begins first as an idea before it becomes something you take action on, even your ideas about what you want to eat for lunch today.
+Because human beings are inherent holographic expressions of the universe we cannot help but embody the same forces that created it.
+We have solid physical bodies with minds free to roam through myriad fields of intangibie possibilities.
+All human activity and creation begins as an idea before it becomes acted upon, even your ideas about what you want to eat for lunch today.
 You need look no further than the chair you are sitting in to find proof that thoughts become things -- so it follows that pure consciousness itself generates reality.